JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 console.log(domain); // Output: "example.com"

-// Example: Get file extension from a URL
+// Example: Extracting a file extension from a URL

 let url = "document.pdf";